 Buying a piece of property is a tremendous investment, and an array of legal issues comes into effect when buying or selling real estate.
-Even issues involving the management of a piece of property may be subject to a many different laws.
+Even issues involving the management of a piece of property may be subject to many different laws.
 Individuals and businesses seeking to make any type of real estate transaction or manage a piece of real estate should consult with a lawyer who understands the specifics of real estate law.

 Why Do I Need to Hire a Real Estate Lawyer?